RiddleAndCode/rtd-docs/docs/apis.md

-## Complete with APIs
+# Complete with APIs

-####Summary:
+## Summary

 * Digital Asset Management Solution offers extensive API support for the flexible integration of internal and external services that automate, enhance and simplify a range of operations.

-The Digital Asset Management Solution provides a rich and easy-to-use set of application programming interfaces (APIs) that support interoperability with other systems to quickly and easily access the core features of the solution as well as a wide range of integration options with existing systems.
+The Token Management Platform provides a rich and easy-to-use set of application programming interfaces (APIs) that support interoperability with other systems to quickly and easily access the core features of the solution as well as a wide range of integration options with existing systems.

 The APIs also allow our clients to push audit and reconciliation details to client-based systems and integrate external services for KYT (Know Your Transaction) and AML (Anti Money Laundering) purposes.